soot-oss/SootUp/sootup.apk.frontend/ANDROID_CALL_GRAPH_PLAN.md

   `dummyMain` entry-point method and its `setDataIntent(Intent)`-style lifecycle modeling, which this module doesn't attempt to replicate — out of scope for this fix.

+### Post-completion addition: a real synthesized `dummyMain` method, after all

+Step 5's original design decision explicitly chose *not* to build a synthetic dummy-main body, on the grounds that `CallGraphAlgorithm.initialize` already treats a flat `List<MethodSignature>` as independent roots, making a single-root wrapper method call-graph-equivalent to the flat list — real engineering cost (hand-building `Body`/`Stmt`/`Local`/CFG objects and an `AnalysisInputLocation` to host a synthetic class) for no reachability benefit.
+That reasoning still holds for reachability alone.
+It stops holding the moment a caller downstream of the call graph is built around the classic single-entry-point convention instead — e.g. a taint/dataflow analysis that expects to seed its own supergraph from one concrete method with a real body, the shape FlowDroid and most Soot-based tooling assume.
+Rather than push every such caller to re-derive a synthetic root from `getEntryPoints()` itself, `AndroidDummyMainFactory` now builds one, as an additive option alongside the flat-list path (which remains the default and is unchanged) — exactly the "can be added later" escape hatch step 5's original writeup left open.

+**`AndroidDummyMainFactory.createDummyMainClass(view, entryPoints)`** builds
+a synthetic `sootup.apk.frontend.dummyMain.AndroidDummyMain#dummyMain()`
+class/method with a real Jimple `Body`: a straight-line sequence (no loops/conditionals — still not modeling the OS's unpredictable invocation order, since nothing downstream needs statement-order sensitivity for reachability) that calls every entry point in the combined list exactly once.
+One receiver local is allocated per distinct declaring class (via a Jimple `new` plus a `specialinvoke` of that class's own `<init>` entry point when present in the list) and reused across every other entry point declared on the same class, matching how the OS really does invoke lifecycle callbacks repeatedly on the one instance it constructed.
+Static entry points get a plain static invoke; instance entry points get a virtual or interface invoke depending on whether the declaring class resolves as an interface.
+Every parameter gets a placeholder immediate (`null` for reference/array types, zero for primitives) — the body is only ever traversed statically by call-graph construction, never executed, so actual argument values don't matter, only well-typed arity.

+`AndroidApkAnalysis.create()` now builds this class unconditionally and registers it via `view.addClass(...)` (the view is now a `MutableJavaView`, not a plain `JavaView`, to support this), exposing its signature through the new `getDummyMainSignature()`.
+Two new call-graph builders root at it instead of the flat list: `buildCallGraphFromDummyMain(CallGraphAlgorithm)` and its CHA/RTA convenience wrappers (`buildCallGraphFromDummyMainWithCHA()`/`buildCallGraphFromDummyMainWithRTA()`, seeded the same way as their flat-list counterparts).
+Both paths still layer step 7's ICC edges on top afterward.
+The original flat-list `buildCallGraph`/`buildCallGraphWithCHA`/`buildCallGraphWithRTA` are unchanged and remain the default — this is purely additive.

+Validated by `CombinedFixtureAnalysisTest` against the same six-class combined fixture APK used for step 10's own validation: one test asserts the dummy main's body contains a call to every entry point and nothing else, each exactly once; a second asserts `buildCallGraphFromDummyMainWithCHA()` still reaches step 5/3/8's helper methods (one extra hop through the dummy main, in place of being a direct root) — structurally equivalent to the flat-list version of the same check.

+Known limitation: like the flat entry-point list itself, the dummy main is built once, eagerly, in `create()` — it reflects whatever `getEntryPoints()` returned at that time.
+It is not usable as a general-purpose synthesis target for entry points discovered by a caller after the fact (e.g. if a future ICC or async fix runs a second pass and adds more entry points, the already-built dummy main's body won't include them).

+### Post-completion addition: dynamically-registered `BroadcastReceiver`s

+Step 7's known-limitations list flagged this from the start: "Dynamically registered `BroadcastReceiver`s (`registerReceiver(...)`, as opposed to a manifest `<receiver>`) aren't modeled at all; only manifest-declared components are considered."
+A receiver an app builds and hands to `Context#registerReceiver(BroadcastReceiver, IntentFilter)` at runtime has no `<receiver>` element for step 5's manifest walk to find at all, so its `onReceive` was invisible to every existing entry-point source.

+**`AndroidDynamicReceiverEntryPointCreator`**, new in `entrypoint/`, closes this the same way steps 3 and 8 already close their own equivalent gaps — deliberately *not* the "trace the `registerReceiver` call site" approach step 7's limitations note first suggested, since that's exactly the call-site-specific precision steps 3/8 already considered and declined in favor of a blanket scan (see their class docs): any app class extending `android.content.BroadcastReceiver` (a superclass relationship, checked via `TypeHierarchy#superClassesOf` the same way step 8 checks for `AsyncTask`, not `implementedInterfacesOf`) has its `onReceive(Context, Intent)` treated as reachable, restricted to classes actually instantiated in already- reachable code (`InstantiatedTypeCollector`, the same non-heuristic filter steps 3/8 use, for the same reason: a receiver can only ever be registered if something first constructs a live instance of it).
+The lifecycle-method table itself isn't duplicated — it reuses `AndroidEntryPointConstants.getLifecycleMethods(BROADCAST_RECEIVER)`, the same table step 5 already uses for manifest-declared receivers.

+A manifest-declared `<receiver>` also extends `BroadcastReceiver`, so this scan harmlessly rediscovers it whenever it's instantiated in reachable code too — `AndroidApkAnalysis`'s combined entry-point set is already deduplicated (a `LinkedHashSet`), so this doesn't produce duplicate work.
+The two sources stay conceptually distinct: a manifest receiver's constructor is added as an entry point unconditionally by step 5 (the OS instantiates it reflectively — no in-app construction site to find), while this creator is the *only* source for a receiver with no manifest declaration at all.

+Wired into `AndroidApkAnalysis.collectEntryPoints`'s phase 2 alongside
+steps 3/8, using the same phase-1 instantiated-type baseline.

+Validated by `AndroidDynamicReceiverEntryPointCreatorTest` (existing sample
+APKs: `Crypto.apk` has no `BroadcastReceiver` subclass at all, a deduplication check against `FlowSensitivity1.apk`) and a new `sootup.apk.frontend.fixture.DynamicReceiverFixtureTest` — like step 8's `AsyncTaskFixtureTest`, no checked-in sample APK happens to bundle a library with an unregistered receiver subclass, so this needed a real hand-built, compiled fixture: an `Activity` that constructs a receiver subclass in `onCreate` (standing in for the real `registerReceiver(...)` call site, which — matching this creator's design — is never itself traced) with no manifest `<receiver>` declaration anywhere, proving its `onReceive` (and a helper it calls) is unreachable from lifecycle entry points alone and reachable once this creator's entry points are added.

+Known limitation carried forward, same shape as steps 3/8: this remains a blanket "does this class extend the right thing" scan, not a trace of the specific `registerReceiver` call site — so, like an unregistered listener class, a `BroadcastReceiver` subclass that is constructed but genuinely never registered anywhere is still (soundly, over-approximately) treated as reachable once instantiated. `IntentFilter`-based *targeting* of a dynamically registered receiver (matching an implicit `Intent`'s action against the filter passed to `registerReceiver`, the runtime dynamic- receiver analogue of step 7's manifest `<intent-filter>` matching) is not attempted — out of scope here, unchanged from step 7's own known limitations.